Website Maintenance Costs: What You Should Be Paying (And What's a Waste)

 When you launch a website, the build cost is easy to see.
 The ongoing costs are what catch businesses off guard.

 Hosting bills.
 Plugin renewals.
 Security patches that break the layout.
 Emergency fixes after an update goes wrong.
-A developer charging €120/hour to edit a paragraph because the CMS is "complicated".
+A developer charging €120/hour to edit a paragraph because the CMS workflow is opaque to the marketing team.
 Backup systems you're not sure you even have.

 This guide breaks down what website maintenance actually costs - by platform and by what you're getting.